-- The World of Ice and Fire is a companion volume to the A Song of Ice and Fire novels.
-The book is being written by Elio Garcia and Linda Antonsson in consultation with George R. R. Martin and will be published in the USA by Bantam on October 28 2014.
+- The World of Ice & Fire is a companion volume to the A Song of Ice and Fire novels.
+The book was written by Elio Garcia, Linda Antonsson, and George R. R. Martin, and was published in the USA by Bantam on October 28, 2014.

 - A World of Ice and Fire is a companion guide available as an app for iOS and Android.
 The app was written by Elio Garcia and Linda Antonsson in consultation with George R. R. Martin and was released in 2012.